Iturup

-Iturup (Итуру́п; 択捉島), also historically known by other names, is an island in the Kuril Archipelago separating the Sea of Okhotsk from the North Pacific Ocean.
-The town of Kurilsk, administrative center of Kurilsky District, is located roughly midway along its western shore.
-Iturup is the largest and northernmost of the southern Kurils, ownership of which is disputed between Japan and Russia.
-It is located between Kunashiri 19 km to its southwest and Urup 37 km to its northeast.
+Iturup (Итуру́п), known in Japan as Etorofu (択捉島, Etorofu-tō), is the largest of the Kuril Islands separating the Sea of Okhotsk from the North Pacific Ocean.
+It is the largest and northernmost of the southern Kurils, ownership of which is disputed between Russia and Japan.
+It is located between Kunashir 19 km to its southwest and Urup 37 km to its northeast.
 The Vries Strait between Iturup and Urup forms the Miyabe Line dividing the predominant plants of the Kurils.
+The town of Kurilsk, the administrative center of Russia's Kurilsky District, is located roughly midway along Iturup's western shore.
+The 2021 Russian census recorded a population of 6,874 people.

-The native inhabitants of the islands since at least the 14th century were the Ainu.
+The native inhabitants of the islands since at least the 14th century were the Ainu people.
 Various European explorers passed the area over the years but settlement varied between Russian and Japanese.
 The island was formally claimed as Japanese territory in 1855.
 Near the end of the Second World War in 1945, the Soviet Union occupied the southern Kurils and forcibly removed its Japanese residents.
 Japan continues to claim the islands and considers the northern edge of the island to be its own northernmost point.

 Names

-The modern English name Iturup and earlier Yetorup are romanizations of the Russian name Ostrov Iturúp (Остров Итуру́п, "Iturup Island").
-It was previously known in English as Etrof from the Japanese name Etorofu-tō (択捉島, "Iturup Island").
-Both the Russian and Japanese names come from the native Ainu Etuworop-sir (エツ゚ヲロㇷ゚シㇼ), meaning "island with many capes".
+The modern English name Iturup and earlier Yetorup are romanizations of the Russian name Iturúp (Итуру́п).
+It was previously known in English as Etrof from the Japanese name Etorofu-tō (択捉島).
+Both the Russian and Japanese names come from the Ainu language, but the exact words are uncertain.
+Two possibilities have been proposed: etu-oro-o-p (エトゥオロオㇷ゚), which means "place with a cape"; and etu-or-o-p (エトゥオㇿオㇷ゚, sometimes erroneously as エトゥオロㇷ゚), which means "runny nose" and may be a reference to a rock on the island that looks like a man with a runny nose.